LiuBioinfo/SeqOthello/README.md

 ## Known issues

-Usually, on Linux systems, there is a limit on the number of files that can be opened simutaiously.
-The Build program of SeqOthello may hit such limit.
-To edit this limit, set ulimit to larger numbers. e.g, ``ulimit -nS 4096``
+- Linux systems often have a limit on the number of files that can be opened simutaneously.
+When there exists a large number of experiment files, the Build program of SeqOthello may hit the limit.
+You may set it to larger numbers by using ``limit``. e.g, ``ulimit -nS 4096``

+- The maximum size of k-mers supported as of now is 31.

+- Each of binary file is associated with a xml file, the xml files should be put in the same folder with the binary files.
+Similarly, please put the associated xml files for the group files in the same folder with the group files.